Flyingfish812/p2myth/docs/Ship/Jericho.md

 > Let new players realize the danger of circling missiles as soon as they enter the game.

+> A city in the West Bank, Palestine

 <img src="/ships/ship_6.png" style={{zoom:1}}/>

 ## Basic Info